Chris-Templeton/VendingMachine/README.md

-## Module 1 Capstone - Vending Machine Software
+# Module 1 Capstone - Vending Machine Software
+## Project Info

+Project was developed in C# using command line I/O. This was developed with a partner over a 3 day period.

+## Project was created with following requirements:

 You've been asked to develop an application for the newest vending machine distributor, Umbrella Corp.
 They've released a new vending machine, Vendo-Matic 800, that is integrated